nascenticity/munia/Locations/Yuna Highlands/Towns End.md

 # Fate Core Stats
 High concept: Frontier town
 Trouble: A fragile peace
-Description: A village in the Yuna highlands on the edge of the wilderness, with a history of defiance against the bandit armies that plagued the region until recently.
+Description: A village in the [Yuna Highlands](Yuna%20Highlands.md) on the edge of the wilderness, with a history of defiance against the bandit armies that plagued the region until recently.
 # Points of Interest

 ##### Village